tidyverse/tidyverse.org/content/learn.md

 (_Do you have a course you'd like to see listed here?
 Please submit a [pull request](https://github.com/tidyverse/tidyverse.org/edit/master/content/learn.md)!_)

-  * [Data Caperentry: Mastering the Tidyverse](https://www.jumpingrivers.com/courses/22_r-tidyverse) by Jumping Rivers.
+  * [Mastering the Tidyverse](https://www.jumpingrivers.com/courses/22_r-tidyverse) by Jumping Rivers.
 A one day crash course covering tidyverse fundamentals.
 The course is a mixture of lectures, short exercises and longer tutorial questions.
 During the day, we'll cover dplyr, tidy data, tibbles, dates/times and string manipulation.

 ## University courses